Building Your Resume

 Career Services @ Experiental Learning Hub

 The Experiential Learning Hub has many resources to help you explore prepare for careers.
 They have online modules that explore everything from career planning, networking techniques, resumes, interviews questions and activities on how to write a resume and apply to grad school.
-Career Advisors are also available for in-person and online appointments.
+You can book an appointment with a Career Advisor for more career ideas, job search preparation, mock interviews, career development, and more.
 Hundreds of jobs are currently posted on Experience Guelph.

 You may also be interested in taking the course UNIV*2100 Career Ready: Develop Your Future as an elective.